BryanKCodes/tp/docs/DeveloperGuide.md

 #### Implementation

-The auto-grouping feature is implemented through the `GroupCommand` and `TeamMatcher` classes.
+The auto-grouping feature is implemented through the `GroupCommand`, `GroupCommandParser`, and `TeamMatcher` classes.
 It automatically creates balanced teams from all unassigned persons, taking into account **person roles, ranks, and champions**.

 When the user executes: